emilengler/arti/crates/tor-rtcompat/README.md

  * A runtime is a [`BlockOn`] if it can block on a future.
- * A runtime is a [`SleepProvider`] if it can make timer futures that become Ready after a given interval of time.
+ * A runtime is a [`SleepProvider`] if it can make timer futures that become ready after a given interval of time.
- * A runtime is a [`TcpProvider`] if it can make and receive TCP connections
+ * A runtime is a [`TcpProvider`] if it can make and receive TCP connections.
  * A runtime is a [`TlsProvider`] if it can make TLS connections.

 For convenience, the [`Runtime`] trait derives from all the traits